-We need to take care better care of this planet.
+We need to take care better care of Mother Earth.
 If we ruin this place, there is no other for mankind.
 Although some have dreams of colonizing Mars or some other mythical place beyond our solar system, and I am all for exploration, that simply won’t happen as anyone who knows the science will tell you.
 We are so lucky to have this place to call home.
 That is what our exploration has taught us so far!